pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-actions.md

 ### Pulumi GitHub App

 The [Pulumi GitHub App](/docs/guides/continuous-delivery/github-app/) is something you install on your GitHub organization.
-It allows the Pulumi service to leave comments on Pull Requests but does not give it access to your source code.
+It allows the Pulumi service to leave comments on Pull Requests.

 Once the Pulumi GitHub App is installed, when your GitHub Actions run Pulumi, a summary of any resource changes will be left on the Pull Request, as well as links to the Pulumi